stelace/stelace/docs/plugins.md

 ## Import

-All official plugins are currently included in `plugins` directory of Stelace server repository and automatically loaded on startup.
+Most official plugins are currently included in `plugins` directory of Stelace server repository and automatically loaded on startup.

 You can: